Female Unnikrishnan: Plot

 The film is about the story of a man named Unnikrishnan who has a female voice.
 He is insulted by the whole village because of his deformity.
 He tries many ways to overcome his problem but all goes in vain.
 Therefore, he is not able to move forward in society and achieve his ambitions.
 The film revolves around his self realisation.
-Later Dravyan gets him married to a very rich woman who is mute.
-He finds that she had been rendered speechless after an incident that also involved her prospective groom.
+Later, his friend Dravyan, a marriage broker gets him married to a rich woman named Gowri, who is speech impaired.
+But Soon, he finds that she had been rendered speechless after an incident that also involved her cousin Hari.
 This makes a lot of changes in his life.
 This is portrayed in a very comical way in this film.